playbenny/benny_manual/docs/waves.md

 ## Slices

-*In the future benny will support automatic marker placement and flexible grids.*
+*In the future benny will support automatic marker placement and flexible grids with attached metadata.*

 At the moment you can only put a fixed grid of slices on your waves.
 This is essential for blocks like wave.scan and voice.multisample which use the slices.